chutommy/currencies/README.md

 __GetCurrencyResponse__ defines the response message for the GetCurrency call and the StreamingSubscribeResponse message.

 *Name stands for the currency code for the currency.
-Every Name values are capitalized.*<br>
+Every Name value is capitalized.*<br>
 *Country holds the name of the country where the currency came from.*<br>
 *Description is the full name of the currency.*<br>
 *Change represents the latest currency change in the percentages.*<br>